Mississippi is the poorest state in the country — with both the lowest median household income and highest poverty rate among states. 1

-Though it isn’t a guaranteed entitlement, these programs serve as a shoulder to lean on in times of need.
+Though it isn’t a guaranteed entitlement, these programs help relieve the financial burden of single parenting.

-The Mississippi TANF program, administered by the Mississippi Department of Human Services (MDHS), provides temporary assistance for needy families with children up to age 18 who have little or no resources to meet their everyday needs.
+The Mississippi TANF program, administered by the Mississippi DHS, provides temporary assistance for needy families with children up to age 18 who have little or no resources to meet their everyday needs.

 The amount of benefits is based on the family’s income.
-In Mississippi, monthly payments are limited to no more than $110 for the first person1 or $170 a month to a family of three — the lowest in the country.
+In Mississippi, monthly payments are limited to no more than $110 for the first person or $170 a month to a family of three — the least generous in the country.

 Mississippi SNAP provides monthly benefits that help low income households buy the food they need for for sound nutrition and well-balanced diet.
 The program issues electronic benefits that help stretch their food budget.